AuzzieAsh/Primes/README.md

 # Primes
 ## Calculate Prime numbers

-Compile with make
+Compile with "make"
-Run the program with corresponding run script with two integer inputs
+Run with "make run arg1 arg2"
-First int should be in range [1-4]
+arg1 = An integer in range [1-4]
-Second int should be greater then 0
+arg2 = An integer greater than 0

-e.g. run 2 10
+e.g. make run 2 10
-e.g. ./run.sh 1 50